gloryofrobots/arza/doc/immutable.rst

                             #homes,
                              cons(new_adress, person.adresses.homes)))

-This code is hard to read and very error prone.
+This is hard to read and very error prone.
 Instead in Arza you can just write

 ::

    let new_adress = "Zelena st. 20"
    let new_person = person.{adresses.homes = cons(new_adress, @)}
-   // Here @ placeholder means current path
+   // Here @ placeholder means current path inside data structure
    // in case of this example it will be person.addresses.homes

 Syntax like :code:`object.property = value` impossible in Arza.

 Instead you can use more powerfull modification syntax where you can add more than one change at once.
 With this syntax you can also emulate :code:`+=` operator from imperative languages

-Lets consider more complex examples
+More complex examples

 ::